gajeam/Pulitzer-Prize-Styleometrics-Project/README.md

-# Does Quality Journalism Orwell's Rules of Writing?
+# Does Quality Journalism Follow Orwell's Rules of Writing?

 A Natural Language Processing final project by Michelle Carney, Gabe Nicholas, Sayan Sanyal, and Natasha Timakova.